selplacei/DatasheetCalculator/Dataset_Format.md

   and a cell ID as the second.
 The ID is one or more capital letters followed by one or more digits; the letter(s) represent a group, with A being the first group, B being the second, etc., until Z - it's then followed by AA, AB, and so on;
   the number represents a value in that group (note that they start at 1, not 0).
 Invalid cell IDs will raise an error.
+- `delta`: Calculates the difference (in the form of a `timedelta`) between two dates, two times, or two datetimes.
+In either case, this is stored as a pair of strings with formats identical to the corresponding formats listed above.

 ## The `sheets` value
 This value contains the actual data in the dataset.